Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Every person, all the events of your life are there because you have drawn them there.
-What you choose to do with them is up to you."
+> "If you don't like something change it; if you can't change it, change the way you think about it."
-> — **Richard Bach**
+> — **Mary Engelbreit**

 ---

-_Last updated: 28 May 2025 ⏳_
+_Last updated: 29 May 2025 ⏳_